 Relax at the beautiful beaches

-Tired of relaxing on the beach?
+Tired of relaxing on one of the beautiful Koh Phangan beaches?
 Or do you want to work out after one of the many parties on the island?
 There are a few great hikes to do on the island.
-You can choose to hike to viewpoints or the hidden gem Bottle beach.
+You can choose to hike to viewpoints or one of the hidden beaches such as Bottle beach and Haad Yuan beach.
 Hiking up to the viewpoint Khao Ra is absolutely a must-do.
 The path is well maintained, although it’s not marked very well.
 The round trip up and down takes about 3 hours, depending on your pace.

 Cooldown at the Koh Phangan waterfalls

 There are some cool waterfalls to explore in the jungle of the island.
 They are easy to get to, so this is one of the best things to do to cool off after a day of exploring.
-Phaeng waterfall is the most well known, but Paradise waterfall, Wangsai Waterfall and Than Sadet waterfall also wort a visit!
-But you have to take in mind that these waterfalls won’t have any water during the dry season.
-We’ve visited Koh Phangan in June, and there was literally no water running down the waterfalls.
+Phaeng waterfall is the most well known waterfall of the island, but Paradise waterfall, Wangsai Waterfall and Than Sadet waterfall are also definitely worth a visit!
+One thing you have to keep in mind is that these waterfalls won’t have any water during the dry season.
+Only Than Sadet will flow throughout the year.

 Read more about the Koh Phangan waterfalls in this blogpost